Dunham Bible Museum

 Khirbet el-Maqatir: History of a Biblical Site

-January 21 - December 19, 2014, a special exhibit of artifacts from excavations at Khirbet el-Maqatir, possibly the site of the Biblical Ai, will be held, in cooperation with the Associates for Biblical Reserarch
+January 21 - December 19, 2014, a special exhibit of artifacts from excavations at Khirbet el-Maqatir, possibly the site of the Biblical Ai, in cooperation with the Associates for Biblical Reserarch